 \begin{lm} Let us consider the family $\left\{f_\mu \right\}$ of Theorem~\ref{th:th2}, satisfying conditions~\textrm{\textsf{[A,B,C]}}.
-Then, for large enough values of $k,m$, with $k \simeq m$, the first return map $T_{1k} : \sigma_k^0 \rightarrow \sigma_k^0$ can be brought, by a linear transformation of coordinates and a suitable rescaling, to a reversible map asymptotically close as $k,m\to\infty$ to an area-preserving (symplectic) map of the form (see also \cite{DGGLS13}):
+Then, for large enough values of $k,m$, with $k \simeq m$, the first return map $\Totkm: \sigma_k^0 \rightarrow \sigma_k^0$ can be brought, by a linear change of coordinates and a suitable rescaling, to a reversible map asymptotically close as $k,m\to\infty$ to an area-preserving (symplectic) map of the form (see also \cite{DGGLS13}):

 where